ytluar/pawpularity/README.md

 | swin_384_large | 17.652 |
 | convnext_xlarge | 17.624 |
 | Ensembled (Average) | 17.284 |

+The ensemble of the models achieved Top 3% on the private leaderboard.

 Things that wanted to try but did not manage to do due to time constraint: <br />
 * Try different models such as ViT, BEiT, EfficientNetV2.